 Are synonyms important in academic English?

-This is the first of two lessons about Antonyms and Synonyms.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Antonyms and Synonyms.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Understand the basic concept of synonyms in English